gitpod-io/retired-gatsby-website/src/docs/config-gitpod-file.md

 ## Checked-in Gitpod Config File

-The simplest and preferred option is to check in a `.gitpod.yml` file into your repository.
-This way you version your workspace configuration together with your code.
+The simplest and preferred option is to check in a `.gitpod.yml` file into the root of your repository.
+This way you can version your workspace configuration together with your code.
 If, for example, you need to go back to an old branch that required a different Docker image, it will start with the correct image, since that bit of configuration is part of your codebase.